Priyanshg0211/Flutter-Documentation/README.md

 * Getter and Setter Methods in Dart
 * Maps and list in Dart

+Note - Added the code file also for dart programming "Code".

 # Installation Guide

  Check out the installation guide for Flutter here